 You know the feeling when you have a really bad cold or sinus infection and all that pressure in your face makes your teeth hurt?

-Your dog’s sinuses can also be connected to his dental health.
+Your dog’s sinuses can also be connected to their dental health.
 Certain dog teeth are very close to their nasal passages, so if any of these teeth are infected it can cause your dog to sneeze more than normal.
 You might also notice a foul odor or extra bad breath if your dog has an infected tooth.

 Be sure to get your dog’s teeth cleaned regularly to avoid infections (about once a year for most dogs, but this varies depending on home dental care, dog breed, and other factors).

-If your dog’s weight is causing him to sneeze it might be time to switch to diet food, adjust his feeding schedule or portions, or increase his walks and active playtime.
+If your dog’s weight is causing them to sneeze it might be time to switch to diet food, adjust their feeding schedule or portions, or increase their walks and active playtime.
 Again, discuss this with your vet before making any drastic changes.

 This is rare, but a tumor located in just the right spot can make your dog sneeze more.
 If you have ruled out other causes and are still concerned about your dog’s sneezing, ask your vet to check for tumors.